-- LTCCC: Nonprofit organization dedicated to improving care & quality of life for the elderly & adult disabled in long-term care (LTC). - Our focus: People who live in nursing homes & assisted living.
+- LTCCC: Nonprofit organization dedicated to improving care & quality of life for the elderly & adult disabled in long-term care (LTC).
+Home to the local LTCOP in the Hudson Valley, NY. - Our focus: People who live in nursing homes & assisted living.

-What we do:
+■ What we do:

-- Policy analysis and systems advocacy in NYS & nationally; - Education of consumers and families, LTC Ombudsmen and other stakeholders. - Coalition members include several LTC Ombudsman Programs, the Center for Independence of the Disabled, AARP NY, several Alzheimer's Association Chapters, other senior and disabled organizations.
-Also individuals, including ombudsmen, who join in our mission to protect residents. - Richard Mollot: Joined LTCCC in 2002.
+- Policy analysis and systems advocacy in NYS & nationally; - Education of consumers and families, LTC ombudsmen, and other stakeholders. - Coalition members include several LTC Ombudsman Programs, the Center for Independence of the Disabled, AARP NY, several Alzheimer's Association chapters, other senior and disabled organizations.
+Also individuals, including ombudsmen, who join in our mission to protect residents.

+■ Richard Mollot: Joined LTCCC in 2002.
 Executive director since 2005.